Mexican president condemns death of Salvadoran woman in police custody | Law-Order

 "It's a situation that fills us with sadness, pain and shame," Lopez Obrador told a regular news conference that was dedicated to defending the rights of women and featured video by speakers including French President Emmanuel Macron.
 Salazar's killers would quickly face justice, Lopez Obrador said, vowing that there would be "no impunity."

 Autopsy findings showed Salazar died from spinal fracture caused by the rupture of the first and second vertebrae, the attorney general's office of Quintana Roo state said.
 The office on Sunday opened a homicide investigation into Salazar's death, leading to the arrest of three male officers and one female officer at the scene.
-The four were on Monday charged with probable involvement in femicide.
+The four face prosecution for suspected femicide, the office said.

 "The level of force was carried out in a disproportionate, immoderate way and with a high risk to life," the office said.
 Salazar was a single mother who had worked in Tulum cleaning hotels, her mother, Rosibel Arriaza, told reporters outside the foreign ministry in San Salvador.